shahanakattil/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

     ![The option to train a model has been selected](media/form-model.png)

-20. Training a model may take up to 10-15 minutes to succeed.
+20. Training a model may take up to 45-60 minutes to succeed.
 Click on **Go to models**.

     ![The option to train a model has been selected](media/lab2a-t6-frs14.png)

+    >**Note**: As Training a model will take up to 45-60 minutes to succeed.
+No need to wait for it, you can continue with next Lab.
+Come back later and review it after an hour.

-21. After the model has finished training, you will see that the Status has succeeded.
+22. After the model has finished training, you will see that the Status has succeeded.
 Although the estimated accuracy is not great, we will use this model.

     ![The Abstracts model has been trained](media/lab2a-t6-frs15.png)

-22. From the left menu, select the **Test (1)**.
+23. From the left menu, select the **Test (1)**.
 Click on **Browse for a file (2)**.

     * In the Upload Files pop-up, click on **Choose file** **(1)**.
 Navigate to `C:\Temp\AzureSearch\`, select `2020.09.25.20201616v1.pdf` file **(2)** and then click on **Add file** **(3)**.